IfGremlinThen/BravelyEdit.sh/README.md

 The script will inform you of your save file's population count before and after making edits.

 ## How does it work?
 Your Norende Village save data is contained in one of three hidden files called COLONY#.sav.
 The Norende Village population count is stored in two hexadecimal bytes located at 0x4 & 0x5.
-BDPopEdit.sh reads your chosen save slot as a filepath then takes a decimal integer from you and converts it to hexadecimal before writing it to the file.
+BravelyEdit.sh reads your chosen save slot as a filepath then takes a decimal integer from you and converts it to hexadecimal before writing it to the file.

 ## Important Notes
 Some useful information to bear in mind regarding Norende Village save data editing: